Jota Silva: Vitória Guimarães

 On 1 June 2022, Silva agreed to a three-year deal with Vitória de Guimarães on a free transfer.
 The following day, Casa Pia claimed that he was under contract with them until 2023, rejecting its termination and considering legal action against Vitória; a settlement was eventually reached, with the latter paying the former €190,000 for 50% of his economic rights while also reserving another 20% for a fee of €100,000.

 Silva's top-flight debut took place on 7 August 2022, in a 1–0 away defeat of Chaves.
 He scored his first goal 14 days later, in the 2–1 loss at Portimonense.
 He also found the net in the reverse fixture between the sides, a 1–0 home victory.

 On 27 July 2023, Silva scored his first goal in Europe, in a 4–3 victory over Celje in the second qualifying round of the UEFA Conference League.
 The following March, he netted in five consecutive matches, leading him to be named both the league's Player and Forward of the Month.
 He scored 15 times in all competitions during the campaign, adding seven assists in a Conference League qualification.

 Nottingham Forest

 On 1 August 2024, Silva signed a four-year contract with Nottingham Forest for an undisclosed transfer fee, reported to be €7 million.
 He made his Premier League debut on 24 August, as an injury-time substitute in the 1–0 win at Southampton.
 In his first start, four days later, he scored in a 1–1 home draw against Newcastle United in the second round of the EFL Cup, in an eventual penalty shootout loss.

 Silva scored his first league goal on 1 February 2025, in a 7–0 victory over Brighton & Hove Albion.
 On 5 April, after finding the net in the 2–1 loss away to Aston Villa, his third goal in four appearances from the bench equalled Jason Lee's 1995 record.

 On 12 September 2025, Silva joined Süper Lig club Beşiktaş on a season-long loan with an option to buy.

+Olympiacos

+In July 2026, on a similar temporary deal, Silva moved to Olympiacos.
+He agreed to a permanent transfer one month later, scoring twice in his first three Super League Greece appearances.